The Pirates of Penzance

 The alternate lyric song below, sung to the tune of “I Am the Very Model of a Modern Major-General,” is a delightful synopsis of story of The Pirates of Penzance.
 While it does include a number of references specific to our company’s 2011 production of the operetta, we still felt that it was clever and humorous enough to be worth posting … as long as we provided a few helpful footnotes!

-This song was written by Malka Key, one of our Assistant Stage Managers.
-While she professes to be no singer, she sang the song to they assembled company as a solo and … to the amazement of all … did so with the song entirely memorized!
+This song was written by Malka Key, Assistant Stage Manager.
+While she professes to be no singer, she sang the song to the assembled company as a solo and … to the amazement of all … did so with the song entirely memorized!
 Enjoy!

 You were the very model of an ineffectual pirate crew, (1)